The best hotels in Tunis

 Do not rely on Google Maps inside the Medina.
 GPS bounces off the narrow walls.
 Learn the mosque minarets as landmarks.
 Zitouna is the tallest.
 When in doubt, walk downhill toward Bab el Bhar.

-Tunis's best neighborhoods
+Tunis's best hotel regions

 From the winding alleys of the Medina to the seaside cafes of La Marsa, each part of Tunis has its own pace.